mlua-rs/mlua/README.md

 `mlua` tested on Windows/macOS/Linux including module mode in [GitHub Actions] on `x86_64` platform and cross-compilation to `aarch64` (other targets are also supported).

-WebAssembly (WASM) is supported through `wasm32-unknown-emscripten` target for all Lua versions excluding JIT.
+WebAssembly (WASM) is supported through `wasm32-unknown-emscripten` target for all Lua/Luau versions excluding JIT.

 [GitHub Actions]: https://github.com/mlua-rs/mlua/actions
 [Luau]: https://luau.org